digdilem/taskpony/README.md

 Then the main tasks lists is shown.
 Tick the checkbox to mark a task as *completed* which removes it from the *active* tasks.

+To reduce clutter, the dates and list name for tasks can be hidden in the main tasks list be disabling  `Show Dates and Lists in Tasks Table` in Settings.

 A Filter or Search box is displayed top right if `Display Search Box` is selected in Settings that will only display matching strings.

 Hover over the task Title to see a popup of the task's description if one was set.
 Tasks can be edited, and descriptions added to them, by clicking the title and completing the resulting form.